 This was my biggest point of contention with the course.
 Although my advisor, Wendy, was very knowledgeable and gave great advice for further resources for each module (I would highly recommend you take these suggestions!), it seemed like the assignments were rated very generously.
 She provided some feedback every time, but it was often pretty general.

 I don’t think I got lower than a 9/10 for a single assignment.
 In fact I got 10/10 for the majority.
 And I would like to believe it’s just because I’m amazing at interior design, but the reality is I think the assignments were marked a little too generously for my preference.
+The Interior Design Institute was just a little too nice.
 I wanted them to dig in and tear apart every detail so it would help me learn.
 Like I said, they did give a little feedback, but it wasn’t quite enough for me.

 This is one aspect I really wish I would have known about from the beginning.
 There is an amazing, supportive, and most importantly active Facebook group of past and current students.